Being mellow in NYC

 Dimensions

 Cast on 36 stitches.
-(You can make it narrower/wider by using another number divisible by 4)
+You can make it narrower/wider by using a number divisible by 4.

 Repeat til happy with length of scarf.